linty-org/readline.nvim/README.md

 ## Design

 This plugin does not create any keyboard mappings.
 Instead, it provides Lua functions that implement the Readline motion and deletion commands in Insert and Command-line mode.
 Once you have these functions, it's easy to create mappings in your Neovim config implementing whatever subset of the Readline shortcuts you actually want.
+There are some [sample configs](#sample-configs) below that you can copy-paste from, including an [opinionated](#opinionated) one if you just want to copy-paste something and be done.

 Some of the Readline default shortcuts conflict with Vim defaults: for example, `<C-t>` in Readline swaps the last two characters, and `<C-t>` in Vim's Insert mode indents the current line.
 So, while usually I think plugin authors should just set good defaults, in this case I think there should be some user choice about which mappings to use.
-There are some [sample configs](#sample-configs) below that you can copy-paste from, including an [opinionated](#opinionated) one if you just want to copy-paste something and be done.

-Some Readline commands, for example `<C-f>` to move the cursor forward one character, don't need to be implemented using Lua functions.
+Some Readline commands, for example `<C-f>` to move the cursor forward one character, have identical or nearly-identical Vim equivalents, and don't need to be implemented using Lua functions.
 They can be bound like so: `vim.keymap.set('!', '<C-f>', '<Right>')`.

 ## Supported Readline commands